Classification and initial recognition

 These are non-derivative assets with fixed or determinable payments and fixed maturities which the Group intends to hold to maturity (e.g. subscribed bonds).

-The intention and ability to hold the security to maturity has to be evaluated on initial recognition and confirmed at the end of each reporting period.
+The intention and ability to hold the security to maturity must be evaluated on initial recognition and confirmed at the end of each reporting period.

 In the case of early disposal of securities belonging to this category (for a significant amount and not motivated by particular events), the entire portfolio is reclassified to financial assets available for sale and restated at fair value.